Architectural project

 long project:

-A long project, which will be a museum, to address the meaning and constraints of a structure open to the public.
+A long project that will be a museum, to address what it means to be a structure receiving the public, with its constraints.

-The main aim of this project is to design a museum space for an author you have studied.
-It’s a question of grasping the author’s design approach and trying to transpose it architecturally.
+The main subject of this project work is to design a museographic space for an author you have studied.
+The aim is to grasp your author’s design approach and try to transpose it architecturally.
 In this way, the museum should produce an urban singularity, an event or emergence in the city, an architectural phenomenon that can stand out to become an urban reference or landmark for the city of Paris (the museum qualifying and giving the place its name).
-To achieve this, it’s important to express your desire for architecture in your own words.
+To do this, it’s important to express your desire for architecture in a personal way.

-It’s important not to copy a work of art, to avoid a vision that’s too literal or anecdotal for your building.
+You must never copy a work of art, to avoid an overly literal or anecdotal vision for your building.

-You also need to think about the scenography of your building, the frequentation aspect and the path for receiving and displaying works of art.
+You must also think about the scenography of your building, the frequentation aspect and the path for the reception and presentation of works of art.
 To do this, you’ll need to choose the ambience (light, material, color) for displaying the works, as well as the choice of furniture.

-Work on the place, as well as the project, using Friedrich Nietzsche and Stéphane Mallarmé as guiding figures: “nothing will have taken place but the place”; the metonymic power of the place.
+Work on place, as well as on the project, based on two tutelary figures, Friedrich Nietzsche and Stéphane Mallarmé: “nothing will have taken place but place”; the metonymic power of place.

-To teach the importance of place and its occupation, without which there would be no place for architecture.
+Teach the importance of place and its occupation, without which there is no possible place for architecture.
 Every place is a place that provides shelter for man, and every architecture is the presence of man and his place; by contrast, the non-place could be the absence of an architectural statement, a non-edification that excludes man’s dwelling.

-All architectural expression must manifest this connection.
-Concern for the site is the architect’s business – the most pressing thing to think about – when creating new edifices (to use Heidegger’s phraseology).
+All architectural expression must manifest this link.
+Concern for the site is the architect’s business – the most pressing thing to think about – in creating new edifices (to use Heidegger’s phraseology).

 The first task of the project was to choose a location that would allow a certain desire for architecture.
 In this case, this place is a singular space.
-What we expect from this reception is a possible concordance of architecture with what is already there…Assessment methodContinuous assessment 50%.
+We expect this welcome to be a possible concordance between architecture and what is already there…Assessment methodContinuous assessment 50%.

 Required workA series of courses will be offered to students:- Author’s course, which will provide an in-depth but not exhaustive knowledge of a work. courses in literature, writing and architecture, to give students a corpus of texts and references; – courses in computer graphics, to reconcile the passage from an “abstract idea” to its formalization and/or representation.
 Projects will be presented in A1 format.
 For each project, one analytical board (meaning, sketches, outlines, etc.), two or three boards on the universal code of architectural representation (plans, sections, elevations, details, etc.), one or two sensitive rendering boards (perspectives, axonometrics, 3D, etc.).